Public sector finances, UK: March 2025

 Public sector net debt

-The most widely used balance sheet measure used to describe the UK public sector’s financial position at a point in time is public sector net debt excluding public sector banks (PSND ex).
-Expressing net debt as a ratio of gross domestic product (GDP) gives an estimate of its affordability and provides a more robust measure for comparison of the UK’s fiscal position over time.
+Public sector net debt excluding public sector banks (PSND ex) is the most widely used balance sheet measure used to describe the UK public sector's financial position at a point in time.
+Expressing net debt as a ratio of gross domestic product (GDP) gives an estimate of its affordability and provides a more thorough and reliable measure for comparison of the UK's fiscal position over time.

 7. Revisions